Anthonyive/DSCI-550-Assignment-1/README.md

 This is the assignment 1 from DSCI 550 Spring 2021 at USC Viterbi School of Engineering.
 This repo is collaborated by a group of six.

-Team members: Zixi Jiang, Peizhen Li, Xiaoyu Wang, Yuchen Zhang
+Team members: Zixi Jiang, Peizhen Li, Xiaoyu Wang, Xiuwen Zhang, Yuchen Zhang, Nat Zheng